peterpeterparker/daviddalbusco.com/src/blog/firebase-storage-gotchas.md

 ### Rules: Storage Does Not Have Access To Firestore

-Sometimes when things are not written down, I’m asking my self if there aren’t, because it is not possible or because it is obviously, for the author of the documentation, the contrary, it is possible.
+Sometimes when things are not written down, I'm asking my self if they aren't, because they are not possible or because they actually are possible 🤔.

 Being able to write Storage rules by querying [Firestore](https://firebase.google.com/docs/firestore) was one of these things and the answer is **no.** There is currently no possibility to access a Firebase product from another product.